-Enterprises have to deal with ever-growing volumes of data as they adopt new-age technologies such as IoT, big data and blockchain.
-In this scenario, data availability and protection have become critical aspects of running a successful business.
-Cloud storage is a popular choice for data backup as it addresses both these concerns and provides greater scalability, flexibility and cost-effectiveness.
+Enterprises have to deal with ever-growing volumes of data as they adopt new-age technologies such as IoT, big data, and blockchain.

 Enterprises look for solutions that programmatically schedule backups across cloud-native services to meet weekly or monthly compliance SLAs.
 They are also conscious that data backup needs to be protected from cyber attacks, and are adopting solutions with built-in immutability to ensure all backup copies are stored in the cloud in write-once-read-many (WORM) mode to prevent deletion and changes.